 To be certified, you must have received enough training to make you perform installation and repair works within a state.
 This article will cover the education requirements needed to become an HVAC technician.
 You should note that requirements may vary between states.

 HVAC EDUCATION REQUIREMENTS

-There different levels in this field need different levels of education.
+The different levels in this field that need different levels of education.
 You can move from one level to another as you gain more knowledge and education.

 HVAC TECHNICIANS: The lowest level of education required of an HVAC technician is a high school diploma or GED.
 The reason is that math and reading skills are important for you to be effective in this job.
 Having a diploma, however, does not guarantee you a job as a technician.